Is your memory like an elephant's... or is it more like a sieve? You often hear people comparing themselves to one of those things, but you almost

 The growth of RAM

 Today's machines have vastly more RAM than early home computers.
-This table shows typical amounts of RAM for Apple computers, from the original Apple I (released in 1976) to the iPhone 7 smartphone (released four decades later) with almost 400,000 times more RAM onboard!
-Here, the prefix K = 1024 bytes, so 128K = 131,072 bytes.
+This table shows typical amounts of RAM for Apple computers, from the original Apple I (released in 1976) to the iPhone 12 smartphone (released over four decades later) with about

 Photo: The Apple ][ had a basic 4K of memory, expandable to 48K.
 That seemed a huge amount at the time, but a modern smartphone has about 60,000 times more RAM than its 48K predecessor.